PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_robust.md

 * There is a bigger picture moral at hand, which is that if a biological system is robust, then we should be wary of trusting a fragile model of that system.

 * In the next chapter, we will transition to a model of a bacterial cell's response to its environment that will involve more than three particles and require us to take into account many different reactions than we have in this section.
 A critical aspect of this model will be that it is robust.

-* Yet before we get ahead of ourselves, there is one more point to be made about the models we have built in this module, which we will make in the module's conclusion.

 [Next lesson](conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}